KevCui/animepahe-dl/README.md

 ## Limitation

 Recently, animepahe implemented Cloudflare DDoS prevention mechanism.
 In order to bypass it, current method is to fetch necessary cookie value in browser opened by puppeteer.
-Using this method, there are some limitations:

-- Browser will open and load web page.
-Headless mode is currently not working to bypass Cloudflare.

-- Browser will stay for at least 5 second open to get cookie from Cloudflare site.
+Using this method, there is at least 5s wait time because browser has to wait for at least 5s to get cookie from Cloudflare site.

 ## Disclaimer